UniversalDependencies/docs/_cs-pos/INTJ.md

 At present the UD-conversion of PDT keeps the PDT convention on tagging the response words (“yes, no”) as particles.
-Automatic conversion would not be straightforward because the negative particle _ne_ is sometime used as the response particle/interjection (English “no”) and sometimes as a free negative morpheme (English “not”).
+Automatic conversion would not be straightforward because the negative particle _ne_ is sometimes used as the response particle/interjection (English “no”) and sometimes as a free negative morpheme (English “not”).
 These two usages would have to be distinguished and only the first one converted to interjection.